WDD 330: Web Frontend Development II

 4. Add basic HTML to the new index.html page such as the header, footer, styles, etc. You may just want to use src/index.html as a starting point.
 Then remove the unnecessary content including the banner and text.

-5. Move the JS from the main.js that is responsible to render our list of products to the new product-listing.js file.
+5. Move the JavaScript from the main.js that is responsible to render the list of products to the new product-listing.js file.
+(This is, in fact, most of the current main.js content.)

-🔨 You will need to fix some paths to get everything working correctly.
-For example, the new page will not be able to find the CSS file nor the new JS file we made until the file paths are fixed.
+You will need to fix some paths to get everything working correctly.
+For example, the new page will not be able to find the CSS file nor the new JS file you made until the file paths are fixed.
 Do not worry about fixing the image URLs yet.
-Those will change again anyway and we will fix those later.
+Those will change again anyway and you will fix those later.

 If you need a reminder of how to add a URL parameter to a link check out the template function in ProductList.mjs.
 It has an example of passing a parameter in the URL.